idanb93/secure-vault/README.md

 - Ori Even-Chen
 - Idan Bardugo

-For information and help improving the app contact me on: idanbar93@gmail.com
+For information on the app contact me on: idanbar93@gmail.com

 ## License